johndreamfuture/git-lab/README.md

-You can read more at Github Help - [Administering a Repository](https://help.github.com/en/github/administering-a-repository)
+You can read more at Github Helps - [Administering a Repository](https://help.github.com/en/github/administering-a-repository)